Dynamic neighbors: a proposal of a tool to characterize phase transitions: Systems, order parameters, simulation details, and dynamic neighbors

-We propose to define the \emph{dynamical neighbors} of a particle $i$ as the particles that collide with $i$ in a given time window $\delta t$.
-This implies that the number of dynamical neighbors $Z_d$ is a function of $\delta t$.
-If the time window is large enough, each particle will have collided with all the others.
-On the other hand, if the time considered is too short, most of the particles will not collide.
-This is why it is necessary to define an \emph{adequate} time window, one large enough so that all the particles have collided several times (not necessarily with different particles) but not so long that most have collided with all the particles.
-As the system is compressed, the energy increases, which means the velocity of particles increases.
-This means that the distance traveled by each particle in a fixed time window increases as a function of energy.
-To avoid this problem, we propose that the time window is a function of the kinetic energy $E$ of the particles $\delta t (E) = \frac{c}{\sqrt{E}}$, where $c$ is a constant.
+We define the number of \emph{dynamic neighbors} of a particle $i$, denoted as $Z_{di}$, as the number of different particles that collide with $i$ within a time window $\delta t$.
+Consequently, both $Z_{di}$ and the average number of dynamic neighbors, $\langle Z_d \rangle= \tfrac{1}{N} \sum_i Z_{di}$, depend on $\delta t$.
+In a sufficiently large $\delta t$ and a finite fluid system, each particle collides with all the others.
+Conversely, for a small enough $\delta t$, there will be no collisions.
+Hence, it is convenient to define an \emph{adequate} time window that is large enough for all particles to have multiple collisions with others (not necessarily different particles), but not so large that most particles have collided with all the others.

-To choose the proper value of $c$, let us first note that unlike neighbors defined using Voronoi cells or as a function of the distance, $Z_d$ can be very large.
-We can use this difference in our favor for two reasons: (i) we can produce much wider distributions of neighbors for low densities (specially if $c$ is large), and extract information from the shape of those distributions, and (ii) we can define a \emph{binding parameter}: $\mu_{C/Z_d} = \frac{N_{coll}}{\langle Z_d \rangle \sqrt{E}}$ where collisions $N_{coll}$ is the number of total collision per particle, and $E$ is the energy of the system.
-Because this binding parameter is the average number of redundant collisions, it measures a kind of linking intensity between neighbors.

-We will use (i) to give a method to choose $c$.
-The distribution of $Z_d$ depends on $c$.
-Figure \ref{fig: distributions_example} shows how the distribution of neighbors changes as a function of $c$ for $\phi = 0.2$.
-In general, for low packing fractions, the higher the value of $c$, the farther the expected value is from 0, and the wider the distribution is.
-Once the system solidifies, the distribution keeps the same expected value for every $c$, but the width of the distribution reduces as $c$ increases.

-Because $Z_d$ is bounded by the minimum number of neighbors of one particle $n_m$ in the solid phase and by the number of particles $N$, the choice of $c$ should consider that these boundaries $N$ and $n_m$ have little effect.
-So, we need that the value of $c$ is large enough such that $|n_m-\langle Z_d \rangle|>> \sigma$, where $\sigma$ is the standard deviation of the distribution of $Z_d$, but small enough such that $|N-\langle Z_d \rangle|>>\sigma$.

-In general, a larger value of $c$ is better because this means more statistics to obtain the distribution of $Z_d$, so, if we are not close to the limit $\langle Z_d \rangle = N$, it is better to have a large value of $c$.
-If $N$ is a large number, it typically is computationally challenging to reach a value of $c$ such that $|N-\langle Z_d \rangle|<\sigma$, so the larger the value of $c$, the better.

-Because the neighbors distributions are mostly symmetric, unimodal distributions, the position of the maximum, the most probable dynamical neighbor $Z_d$, and the average number of neighbors $\langle Z_d \rangle$ are close related quantities, but they are not identical.
-Close to a phase transition, the distributions are not perfectly symmetric.
-In practice $\langle Z_d \rangle (\phi)$ is smoother than the most probable dynamical neighbor $Z_d(\phi)$.